“If it was any more coastal you’d be wet”

 The TJB Coastal 330 is a non-stop 330-mile (530 KMs) World Ultra-Cycling Association accredited endurance cycling race.
 Each rider carries a GPS tracker at all times.

-- Categories include solo, 2-person and 4-person.
+- Categories include solo and 2-person teams.

 - Solos and teams must race with a minimum of one suitable support vehicle with 2 crewmembers (both licenced drivers).

 - Bear in mind that non-riding racers can fulfil crew duties.

 - The TJB Coastal 330 is run on unmarked public roads with normal traffic flow and regulations.

 Your support vehicle/s must pass pre-race scrutiny on Friday May 14th, 2021.
 All solo riders and at least one member of a 2-person team must attend sign-on and race briefing Friday May 14th.

 You will head towards the Donegal coast from the very first mile of this race.
 But we didn’t want to bypass the beauty of what lies between.
 Once you arrive at the outskirts of Letterkenny we take you off the beaten path, onto small bog roads and through scenery that will be teaming with colour and wildlife in May.
 You’ll travel by lakes and through forests before getting your first sight of the coast in Killybegs.